Manollo-36/API-Aggregation/src/README.md

 # API Aggregation Service Documentation

 ## Overview
 The API Aggregation Service is a .NET 9.0 web API that fetches weather data from multiple external weather APIs simultaneously and provides aggregated results.
-The service supports filtering, sorting, and caching for improved performance.
+The service supports filtering, sorting, caching, and request statistics tracking for improved performance and monitoring.

 ## Table of Contents
 1. [Setup and Configuration](#setup-and-configuration)